 Private pay patients and self-insured employers may benefit greatly from knowing surgical and related costs ahead of time.
 This helps everyone – patients, insurers, physicians – to be able to plan a better budget for operational efficiency.

 Why define the cost of a surgical procedure?

 It’s easier for the physicians to develop a single cost for a procedure because it creates a more responsible business model within which to work singularly and as a group at one site.
 Plus, insurance companies are leaning toward this model in the future.
 In short, bundled payments become more efficient, simple, transparent, and can predict costs for regular operations.
 By creating efficiency, procedures become more effective through volume.

 Is it a lower cost for me to go to a surgeon who has a bundled and posted a cost for my procedure?

 Our patients like knowing exactly what the cost will be.
 Some prefer to “shop” for a procedure.
 However, our quality physicians are usually chosen over others to deliver their care because of the collective value we put on the patient-physician relationship.
 We feel this is extremely important and reflects our reputation.

 What is a surgical center’s purpose in posting the costs for a particular procedure?

-Our physicians understand that an inferior surgical outcome may require additional care – and that care may not be reimbursable.
-Bundled payments drive our physicians toward maintaining and exceeding quality care.
+The physicians understand that an inferior surgical outcome may require additional care – and that care may not be reimbursable.
+Bundled payments drive the physicians toward maintaining and exceeding quality care.
 It allows us to achieve the highest value of services for the lowest possible cost by standardizing procedures, utilizing group purchasing to ensure lower operational costs, and creating more volume, which in turn lowers cost.
 Through this volume, we are able to find cost efficiencies and increase revenue so we can provide advanced technologies, such as new devices or implants.